 We provide utility services to residents within our service area.
-Utility bills are mailed or are available online through our eCare service on the 6th or 16th bi-monthly, depending on which billing cycle covers a particular location.
+Utility bills are issued on the 6th or 16th bi-monthly, depending on which billing cycle covers a particular location.
 Residential customers who are billed for sewer service only will find these charges on their annual Property Tax Notice.

 - Water - Residential and commercial customers within the City’s water supply boundaries are billed for water supply based on consumption in cubic meters.